People's Publishing House (India): History

-By 1953, Delhi Book Centre was shifted to Paharganj, in the same building as New Age Printing Press.
-In the same year Connaught Place Showroom of PPH was established, by renting Half shop from the chemist Nath Brothers.
-This Showroom has a history of its own.
-In its heyday, many stalwarts of Indian Culture, Cinema and Literature including Ali Sardar Jafri, Kaifi Azmi, Shabana Azmi and Annu Kapoor and others used to visit it and purchase books.
+By 1953, Delhi Book Centre was moved to Paharganj in the same building as New Age Printing Press.
+In the same year, Connaught Place Showroom of PPH was established by renting half of a shop from the chemist Nath Brothers.
+In its heyday, many stalwarts of Indian culture, cinema and literature including Ali Sardar Jafri, Kaifi Azmi, Shabana Azmi and Annu Kapoor and others used to visit this showroom and purchase books.